Filing requirements

 While the filing may be made by the applicant themselves, the applicant may need to appoint a representative for the remainder of the procedure (R612-2 CPI).

-The applicant must appoint a representative within 2 months following the filing if the applicant has neither their domicile, registered office, nor an establishment in France or in another Member State of the European Union or the European Economic Area (R612-2 CPI, paragraph 2).
+The applicant must appoint a representative within 2 months following the filing if the applicant does not have their domicile, registered office, or an establishment in France or in another Member State of the European Union or the European Economic Area (R612-2 CPI, paragraph 2).

 The representative may be:

-- a company or public establishment with which the applicant has a contractual relationship;
+• a company or public institution with which the applicant has a contractual relationship;

 Documents to be provided by the representative

-IP representatives and attorneys do not need to justify their status and do not require a power of attorney (R612-2 CPI, paragraph 3 and INPI Examination Guidelines, I-B II-2.3): they must only indicate their status (providing the CPI number is a plus, facilitating verification by the INPI).
+IP representatives and attorneys do not need to justify their status and are not required to provide a power of attorney (R612-2 CPI, paragraph 3 and INPI Examination Guidelines, I-B II-2.3): they must only indicate their status (providing the CPI number is a plus, facilitating verification by the INPI).

-Persons registered on the special list of Article L422-5 CPI do not need to justify their status but must provide a power of attorney (INPI Examination Guidelines, I-B II-2.3).
+Persons registered on the special list under Article L422-5 CPI do not need to justify their status but must provide a power of attorney (INPI Examination Guidelines, I-B II-2.3).

-The company or public establishment must specify the necessary contractual relationship.
+A company or public institution must specify the necessary contractual relationship.
 It must also provide a power of attorney (INPI Examination Guidelines, I-B II-2.3).

-Specialized professional organizations must demonstrate that the applicant is one of their members and provide the power of attorney conferred on them by the latter (INPI Examination Guidelines, I-B II-2.3).
+Specialized professional organizations must demonstrate that the applicant is one of their members and provide the power of attorney conferred upon them by the applicant (INPI Examination Guidelines, I-B II-2.3).

-Professionals from a Member State of the European Union or the European Economic Area must submit a certificate issued by the Industrial Property Office before which they are authorized to represent third parties.
+Professionals from a European Union or European Economic Area member state must submit a certificate issued by the Industrial Property Office before which they are authorized to represent third parties.
 This certificate may be submitted once and for all to the INPI service (INPI Examination Guidelines, I-B II-2.3).

 Sanction

-I cannot determine the sanction in the event of failure to appoint a representative: I am not certain whether this failure constitutes a « formal » irregularity under Article R612-46 of the IPC.
+I am unable to determine the sanction in case of failure to appoint a representative: I am not certain whether this failure constitutes a « formal » irregularity under Article R612-46 CPI.

-The most likely outcome is that this irregularity results in the acts performed by the applicant not being considered valid by the INPI: a response to a notification will therefore be deemed not received.
-The sanction will rather arise from this non-response.
+The most likely scenario is that this irregularity results in the acts performed by the applicant not being considered valid by the INPI: a response to a notification will therefore be deemed not to have been received.
+The sanction will rather arise from this lack of response.

 Requirements